GaIacticWar/Fallout2_Key_Remapper_Interface_Extender/README.txt

 | 📜 [ LICENSE & PERMISSIONS ]                                                                                                 |
 --------------------------------------------------------------------------------------------------------------------------------

     This project is released under custom terms.
-Please see the LICENSE.txt file for full details regarding personal use, redistribution, and attribution.
+Please see the LICENSE file for full details regarding personal use, redistribution, and attribution.